You fall off of a ledge, dropping through a hole in the floor, only to find yourself hurtling out the side of a wall like a cannon ball.

 Uttal and his colleagues reviewed the research on the possibility of training spatial thinking, and the difference it could make for STEM education.
 They published their review, “Exploring and Enhancing Spatial Thinking: Links to Achievement in Science, Technology, Engineering, and Mathematics?” in Current Directions in Psychological Science.

-Uttal’s team first tackled the question of whether spatial thinking can be trained.
+Uttal’s team first tackled the question of whether spatial reasoning can be trained.
 Many studies have been completed on this issue, using a variety of training methods.
 Everything from abstract spatial exercises to video games to graphics units embedded in content classes.

 The researchers examined the results of 206 previously completed studies.
 They calculated how strong of an effect training had for each study.
 Then they aggregated the findings across the studies.